AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 AGIBOT A2 vs. Tesla Optimus

-AGIBOT has shipped 5,168 units commercially.
+AGIBOT has produced 10,000+ robots as of March 2026 and declared 2026 "Deployment Year One."
 Tesla Optimus remains in internal deployment only, with no public sale date.
 Tesla's target price of $20K–$30K would massively undercut the A2 if realized, but that's a future promise vs. AGIBOT's present reality.
 Optimus benefits from Tesla's FSD neural network expertise; the A2 benefits from being a product you can actually buy.

 BotInfo Take: Today, AGIBOT wins by default — it exists as a purchasable product.
 If Tesla delivers Optimus at its target price, the economics could shift dramatically.
 But "if" is doing a lot of heavy lifting.